homechef/owa/README.md

-# Owa
+# Owa (OpenWeatherApi)

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/owa`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is yet another API client for the https://openweathermap.org.
+This implimentation aims for simplicity with small objects that are mostly closed for modification and are having one responsibility.

 ## Installation